CRB INNOVATION IS BASED ON A METABOLIC APPROACH AS THE ROOT CAUSE OF CANCER

 PRE-CLINICAL TRIALS

-CRB’s first oncology drug, CRB091, targets TNBC tumors by selectively eradicating cancer cells, without inducing toxicity in healthy organs.
+CRB’s first oncology drug, CRB091, targets metastatic melanoma tumors by selectively eradicating cancer cells, without inducing toxicity in healthy organs.
 The pre-clinical research of CRB091 showed significant results on human cancer cell lines in both efficacy and safety.

-CRB has drawn a clear path to first in-human, and will soon launch clinical trials phase I and II.
+CRB has drawn a clear path to first in-human, and will soon launch clinical trials Phase 1.